What to expect in your first two weeks of vaping

 - Too much nicotine and vaping will feel too harsh on your throat.

-- Too much nicotine will also give you “nicotine rush” which will make you feel light headed, if you experience this lower your mg of nicotine.
+- Too much nicotine will also give you “nicotine rush” which will make you feel light headed, if you experience this lower your mg of nicotine or vape less frequently.

 The best advice is to experiment.
 When you are starting vaping, buy a few e-liquids in different nicotine strengths and try them out.
 You might find that 12 mg is good for you during the day, but perhaps you need some stronger 18 mg e-liquid to use at other times when your willpower is low?